Death of Subhas Chandra Bose: Last days and journeys

-The last airplane journeys of Subhas Chandra Bose.
+The last aeroplane journeys of Subhas Chandra Bose.
 Paths of completed flights are shown in blue.
 On 16 August 1945, he left Singapore for Bangkok, Siam (now Thailand).
 On either the 16th itself or on the 17th morning, he flew from Bangkok to Saigon, now Ho Chi Minh City.
 On the 17 August afternoon, he flew from Saigon to Tourane, French Indo-China, now Da Nang, Vietnam.
-Early next morning at 5 AM, he left Tourane for Taihoku, Formosa, now Taipei, Taiwan.
-At 2:30 PM on 18 August, he left for Dairen, Manchukuo, now Dalian, China, but his plane crashed shortly after takeoff, and Bose died within a few hours in a Japanese military hospital.
+Early next morning at 5 am, he left Tourane for Taihoku, Formosa, now Taipei, Taiwan.
+At 2:30 pm on 18 August, he left for Dairen, Manchukuo, now Dalian, China, but his plane crashed shortly after takeoff, and Bose died within a few hours in a Japanese military hospital.
 Had the crash not occurred the plane would have dropped off Bose at Dairen and proceeded to Tokyo along a flight path shown in red.

 Reliable strands of historical narrative about Bose's last days are united up to this point.
 However, they separate briefly for the period between 16 August, when Bose received news of Japan's surrender in Singapore, and shortly after noon on 17 August, when Bose and his party arrived at Saigon airport from Saigon city to board a plane.
 (See map 2.)

 In one version, Bose flew out from Singapore to Saigon, stopping briefly in Bangkok, on the 16th.
 Soon after arriving in Saigon, he visited Field Marshal Hisaichi Terauchi, head of the Japanese forces in Southeast Asia, and requested him to arrange a flight to the Soviet Union.
 Although until the day before, the Soviet Union had been a belligerent of Japan, it was also seen, at least by Bose, as increasingly anti-British, and, consequently, a possible base of his future operations against the British Raj.
 Terauchi, in turn, cabled Japan's Imperial General Headquarters (IGHQ) in Tokyo for permission, which was quickly denied.
 In the words of historian Joyce Chapman Lebra, the IGHQ felt that it "would be unfair of Bose to write off Japan and go over to Soviet Union after receiving so much help from Japan.
 Terauchi added in talking with Bose that it would be unreasonable for him to take a step which was opposed by the Japanese."
 Privately, however, Terauchi still felt sympathy for Bose—one that had been formed during their two-year-long association.
 He somehow managed to arrange room for Bose on a flight leaving Saigon on the morning of 17 August 1945 bound for Tokyo, but stopping en route in Dairen, Manchuria—which was still Japanese-occupied, but toward which the Soviet army was fast approaching—where Bose was to have disembarked and to have awaited his fate at the hand of the Soviets.